Jacques Servranckx: Military career

 He was assigned from 1968 to 1972 at the general staff headquarters of the French Army, them assumed command of the 2nd Foreign Regiment 2e RE, in Corsica.
 He would then occupy successively the functions of assistant commandant of the 3rd Infantry Division (3^{e} Division d'Infanterie) at Fribourg-en-Brisgau (1974-1977), regimental commander of the 4th Motorized Brigade at Beauvais (1977-1979), Deputy Chief of Operations at the general staff headquarters of the Armies at Paris (1979-1981), Division Commander of the 2nd Armored Division 2e DB (2^{e} Division Blindée) at Versailles from (1981-1983) and finally Region Commander of the 3rd Military Region (1984-1988).

 After having left active duty service, he presided over the National Association of the French Souvenir (Souvenir français) from 1992 until 1997 and was the Honorary President of the National Association of the Croix de Guerre and La Valeur Militaire (Association nationale des croix de guerre et de la valeur militaire) from 1990 to 1998.
 He then dedicated himself to research work on the list of Officers, from Saint-Cyr, whom were subject of "Resistance" or "Deportations" (Resistance ou Deportation) from 1941 to 1945.

 In 2000, he was the ceremonial chief of the Legion's commemoration of Camarón.

 Family

-Jacques Servranckx is married and had five children.
+Jacques Servranckx was married and had five children.

 His brother Jean Sevranckx, polytechnic (polytechnicien) in 1938, a military engineer in the national arms manufacturing industry, was deported for Resistance and died at Mauthausen-Gusen in February 1945.